-We refer to [27] for the proof of Lemma 2.10.
-Due to the generalized buckling problem (6.1), respectively, (6.2), we will call the linear pencil eigenvalue problem $S^Su = \lambda Su$ in (2.61) the abstract buckling problem associated with the Krein-von Neumann extension S_K of S.
+Due to Example 3.5 and Remark 3.6 at the end of this section, we will call the linear pencil eigenvalue problem $S^Su = \lambda Su$ in (3.2) the abstract buckling problem associated with the Krein-von Neumann extension $S_K$ of S.

-Next, we turn to a variational formulation of the correspondence between the inverse of the reduced Krein extension \hat{S}K and the abstract buckling problem in terms of appropriate sesquilinear forms by following the treatment of Kozlov [104]-[106] in the context of elliptic partial differential operators.
-This will then lead to an even stronger connection between the Krein-von Neumann extension S_K of S and the associated abstract buckling eigenvalue problem (2.61), culminating in a unitary equivalence result in Theorem 2.11.
+Next, we turn to a variational formulation of the correspondence between the inverse of the reduced Krein extension $\hat{S}K$ and the abstract buckling problem in terms of appropriate sesquilinear forms by following the treatment of Kozlov [118]-[120] in the context of elliptic partial differential operators.
+This will then lead to an even stronger connection between the Krein-von Neumann extension $S_K$ of S and the associated abstract buckling eigenvalue problem (3.2), culminating in a unitary equivalence result in Theorem 3.4.